zuplo/docs/docs/articles/api-key-api.md

 ### Creating a Consumer with a Key

-// typically you would store some useful metadata // like the organizationId, etc.
+// typically you would store some useful metadata // like the `organizationId`, etc.

-// Tags are used for querying the consumers later. // It is often useful to store some external identifier // that links this consumer to your internal data
+// Tags are used for querying the consumers later. // It's often useful to store some external identifier // that links this consumer to your internal data

 ```shell
 curl \